publiclab/publiclab-archive/notes/warren/01-09-2018/what-lab-tests-are-available-for-hydrogen-sulfide-and-how-much-do-they-cost.md

 ---
-title: What lab tests are available for hydrogen sulfide, and how much do they cost?
+title: 'What lab tests are available for hydrogen sulfide, and how much do they cost?'
 tagnames: hydrogen-sulfide, lab, answered, question:hydrogen-sulfide, lab-testing, lab-tests
 author: warren
 path: /notes/warren/01-09-2018/what-lab-tests-are-available-for-hydrogen-sulfide-and-how-much-do-they-cost.md